msathe-tech/kubecon23/tkn-binauth/README.md

 Run the script that will create a project, enable required APIs and create two clusters

 ```
-./setup_k8s_clusters.sh
+./01_setup_k8s_clusters.sh
 ```

-Ensure both clusters are in running status by verifying using the command
+Ensure all clusters are in running status by verifying using the command

 ```
 gcloud container clusters list